Can You Mix Breastmilk And Formula? Tips And Risks To Know

 1. Prepare liquid formula or powdered infant formula as per the instructions on the package or as directed by the baby’s doctor.
 You can mix breast milk directly to a ready-to-feed formula as it is already diluted appropriately.

 1. The Centers for Disease Control and Prevention (CDC) recommends using water from a safe water source to prepare formula.
 Since formula is not sterile, the water needs to be at boiling temperature, and then cooled down after mixing with formula powder.
-Depending on your area’s water quality, you may use boiled tap water or bottled water to make infant formula (3).
+Depending on your area’s water quality, the best water for baby formula may be boiled tap water or bottled water (3).

 Mix infant formula with cooled down boiled water